Integrated Detector Electronics AS at CMOS Image Sensors Workshop, Toulouse, France November 26th – 27th 2019Continue reading

 IDEAS will be exhibiting at the 2016 IEEE NSS/MIC, Strasbourg, France, 1.
 November – 3.
 November 2016

-IDEAS occasionally offers Internships for students.
-Candidates should be in their last year of study in electrical engineering, space engineering or physics.
-Please contact IDEAS for opportunities.
+Candidates should be in their last year of study in physics or electrical engineering.
+Experience in raw-data image processing would be of advantage.
+Please contact IDEAS for opportunities, https://ideas.no/contact/